bahmutov/grep-tests-from-pull-requests/README.md

 await pickTestsFromPullRequest(on, config, pullOptions)
 ```

+## additionalSpecs

+Sometimes you want to be explicit and run some specs by name or wildcard.
+Simply add a list of such specs:

+    Run these Cypress specs too:

+    - `cypress/e2e/spec-b.cy.js`
+    - cypress/e2e/**/*.cy.js

+The entire list will be returned in the property `additionalSpecs`.
+Back ticks will be removed.

 ## Resolved value

 The function might resolve with an object if the pull request was found.
 You can check if the user wants to run all the tests, or a list of tags